 Responsible landfill protocols include leachate and landfill gas management.
 Leachate is liquid that has filtered through the landfill.
 It consists primarily of precipitation, with a small amount coming from the natural decomposition of the waste.
 It is necessary to collect leachate so that it can be removed from the landfill and properly treated or disposed of.
 MSW landfills produce landfill gas, and the majority of our MSW landfills have gas-to-energy facilities to convert this gas to electricity that can be sold to many types of customers.
 Some convert landfill gas to renewable natural gas.
 We are proud that we remain at the forefront in developing and implementing many of the practices that now constitute the standards for environmentally responsible landfill design and operation.

-We have the largest landfill network with nearly 250 landfills in the U.S. and Canada.
+We have the largest landfill network with more than 250 landfills in the U.S. and Canada.
 Operating landfills requires experience, expertise and capital.
 Our well positioned network of landfills is critical North American infrastructure and provides a significant barrier for new entrants.

 Transfer stations consolidate waste so that it can be compacted and transported to disposal sites.
 We have a network of more than 300 transfer stations where we and third-party haulers deliver waste.
 In many cases, these transfer stations operate like a remote gate to our landfills.

 Access to transfer stations is critical to haulers who collect waste in areas where there are no disposal sites.
 Fees charged to third-party haulers are based on the type and volume or weight of the waste deposited, distance to the disposal site, and market rates for disposal costs.
 Our transfer station network allows us to improve internalization and manage disposal costs.